What is Buenos Aires like?

-Something to note is the use of vos (you) instead of the Spanish tú for informal treatment, and the use of che to address a person.
+Something to note is the use of Rioplatense Spanish in Buenos Aires.
+For example, porteños say vos (you) instead of the Spanish tú for informal treatment, and use che to address a person.
 Additionally, the pronunciation of the "ll" or "y" in Argentine Spanish carries the "sh" sound.
 For example, "Como te llamas" will sound like "Como te shamas".
 Porteños typically can understand Portuguese and most of them speak some English.

 Region and Population